kieran1234n/kieran1234n/README.md

 For this I focused on mimicking data from something like a malware attack, in reality the source of this data would likely come from EDR logs.
 Some users are infected with several IOCs.
 The log below gives a general view of system health

-This chart focuses solely on infected users, with the filters and queries tailored to isolate key IOC along with relevant affected users and their contact details.
-Crucially there are cve IDs available, with these I can quickly search through the cve database to find.
-This tells me how others have dealt with this particular threat and gives me details about what to expect.
+Another chart focuses solely on infected users, with the filters and queries tailored to isolate key IOC along with relevant affected users and their contact details.
+Crucially there are cve IDs.
+With these I can quickly search through the cve database to find information and advice on how others have dealt with this particular threat and find details about what to expect.

 ![Systems Log](SystemsLog.png)